WhoIsSethDaniel/mason-tool-installer.nvim/README.md

     -- if set to true this will check each tool for updates.
 If updates -- are available the tool will be updated.
-This setting does not -- affect :MasonToolsUpdate or :MasonToolsInstall
+This setting does not -- affect :MasonToolsUpdate or :MasonToolsInstall.
     -- Default: false
     auto_update = false,